efixler/scrape/README.md

-  build            build the binaries, to the build/ folder (default target) clean            clean the build directory docker-build     build a docker image on the current platform, for local use docker-push      push an amd64/arm64 image to Docker Hub or to a registry specfied by CONTAINER_REGISTRY docker-run       run the docker image, binding to port 8080, or the env value of SCRAPE_PORT test             run the tests vet              fmt, vet, and staticcheck cognitive        run the cognitive complexity checker help             show this help message
+  build            build the binaries, to the build/ folder (default target) clean            clean the build directory docker-build     build a docker image on the current platform, for local use docker-push      push an amd64/arm64 docker to Docker Hub or to a registry specified by CONTAINER_REGISTRY docker-run       run the local docker image, binding to port 8080, or the env value of SCRAPE_PORT release-tag      create a release tag at the next patch version.
+Customize with TAG_MESSAGE and/or TAG_VERSION test             run the tests test-mysql       run the MySQL integration tests vet              fmt, vet, and staticcheck cognitive        run the cognitive complexity checker help             show this help message